-- Liabilities have increased due to changes in market yields - The change from RPI to CPI indexation for pension increases has beneficially impacted funding. - The introduction of an Inflation Risk Premium (IRP) into the determination of the pension increase assumption used for the valuation has offset to a degree the adverse impact of the falls in real yields since the last valuation.
-Indeed the effect of the IRP in conjunction with the change from RPI to CPI indexation more than offsets the negative impact of the yields change. - Revision of the assumptions adopted for the 2010 valuation, specifically base rates of mortality, ill health retirements, and allowance for dependants' benefits, has overall acted to place a lower value on liabilities and so acted to improve the funding position. - The effect of assuming longer life expectancy has had a significant impact on the valuation results.
+- The introduction of an Inflation Risk Premium (IRP) into the determination of the pension increase assumption used for the valuation has offset to a degree the adverse impact of the falls in real yields since the last valuation.
+Indeed the effect of the IRP in conjunction with the change from RPI to CPI indexation more than offsets the negative impact of the yields change. - Revision of the assumptions adopted for the 2010 valuation, specifically ill health retirements, real salary growth and allowance for dependants' benefits, has overall acted to place a lower value on liabilities and so acted to improve the funding position.